Esteban-Bermudez/mailfin/README.md

    ```bash
    npm install
    ```
-3. Create an `.env` file from the `sample.env` template:
+3. Create a `.env` file from the `sample.env` template:
    ```bash
    cp sample.env .env
    ```
-4. Update the `.env` file with your SendGrid or SMTP credentials and TMDB Api Key.
+4. Update the `.env` file with your SendGrid or SMTP credentials and TMDB API Key.
 5. Build and run the application:
    ```bash
    npm run build